 - In the Budget Process

+- Redirect Research Programs

+- In the Staff Hiring Process

 - To Identify Emerging Issues

+- Other (Determining strategic directions)

 - Redirect Extension Programs

-- Redirect Research Programs

-- In the Staff Hiring Process
+- To Set Priorities

 - In the Action Plans

-- To Set Priorities

-- Other

 Brief explanation.

 The Program Development Conference is a meeting that brings together both research and extension faculty and staff from each of the planned program areas of SUAREC to create a comprehensive 5-year Plan of Work (POW) that meets and addresses state, regional, and national needs.
 General needs and strategic directions are dialogued during these meetings.
 The Louisiana Cooperative Extension Service involving both SUAREC (1890) and LSU (1862) also dialogue annually on emerging needs, priorities, and strategic directions for the state.
 Recommendations are forwarded to research and extension administrators who in turn meet with their unit heads to reassess and redirect programs.
 The SUAREC Executive Council receives the recommendations and utilizes them after careful consideration, evaluation of impacts and consistency of accountability in setting new priorities, staffing, and budgeting.